 Anyway, back to living primitively.
 You may have seen my post about my dream of having a little home off the grid in the middle of nowhere, but what I didn’t mention in that post is that I also want to raise animals.
 Chickens, goats, lots of dogs (not to eat!), pigs… Someday when I’m done galavanting around in my van, I want to do this…

 And since I’ve had skin problems myself (see my blog post on my acne woes), I was super interested in all of her secrets about having beautiful skin.
 So… I asked her for an interview for all of us to learn from!

 Enter Liz.
-Oh, and here’s her book cover with a picture of her on it so you can put a face to her words…
+Oh, and here’s a picture of her so you can put a face to her words…

 And another pic because it’s cute.

 So Liz, can you tell us a little about yourself?

 I’m Liz, and I’m terrible at describing myself and what I do.
 (Laughs.)
 I’m a nutritional therapy practitioner with a background in writing, which lends itself well to my other writing endeavors – including a column on body care in Paleo Magazine, my current book Eat The Yolks, the Skintervention Guide, and my work designing nutrition materials for non-profit organizations.

 I’m also working on my Master’s Degree in Public Health.
 The anchor of it all, funny enough, is my blog – which both keeps me sane and enables me to be slightly nutty.
 These days, my blog is mostly focused on our new homesteading adventures: we recently moved to a 15-acre homestead and are focused on creating a more sustainable life, starting with a garden, goats, chickens, guinea fowl, and way more work than we signed up for!